Turn on and test federated authentication in Apple Business Manager

 Test federated authentication

-You’ve completed a successful connection to your domain.
+You have completed a successful connection to your domain.

-The user name conflict check is complete.
+The username conflict check is complete.

 The Managed Apple ID default format is updated.

 Note: Accounts with roles of Administrator, Site Manager or People Manager cannot sign in using federated authentication; they can only manage the federation process.